Development Workflow

 just fix | Auto-fixes formatting, clippy, and zepter issues |

-just ci | Full CI pipeline (fix, check, lychee, zepter, no-std check) |
+just ci | Full local gate (fix, checks, tests, lychee, zepter, no-std checks) |

 Running Tests